Krishnakanth23006762/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the didtance between two points is found.
+Thus the distance between two points is found.